mautic/developer-documentation-new/docs/plugins/installation.rst

 .. note::

    Mautic dispatches these events by the event object alone, so the event's class name serves as the event name.
 This matches the Symfony 4.3 dispatch style.
-Only PluginBundle event dispatch changed in Mautic 8.
-Event families that still dispatch by a string constant should keep keying subscribers on that constant.

 Database migrations
 ===================